udodinho/KIP7-review/README.md

 }
 ```

-This function takes in an address and an amount, the amount is sent to the address which can not be withdrawn and thus decreasing the total supply of that token.
+This burn function is an internal function which takes in an address and an amount, the amount is sent to the address which can not be withdrawn and thus decreasing the total supply of that token.

+This function checks the account provided if it is not an address zero, then calls an internal functions which takes the account, an address(0), and the amount, it checks if the balance before is greater than the amount to be burn, and if it is true, the balance is then reduced, also the total supply is deducted from the amount and the balance of the address minting the token is reduced, and emits an event after the token has been deducted.

 #### 2.12 _checkOnKIP7Received();